 - 76. The forecast in-year variance on the 2015/16 capital programme as at 31 December 2015 is an underspend of £16m against the approved revised service budget of £176m.
-The main reasons for the underspend include: £2.3m across a range of environment projects; £1.6m on superfast broadband scheme; £4.8m on schools capital maintenance and £2.3m on other school schemes.
-These are explained in another report on this agenda, Item 8 (Finance and budget monitoring report for December 2015). - 77.
+The main reasons for the underspend include: £2.3m across a range of environment projects; £1.6m on superfast broadband scheme; £4.8m on schools capital maintenance and £2.3m on other school schemes. - 77.
 To complete these projects, the Council will need to carry forward the related funding to future years.
 This decision is proposed as part of the budget outturn report, published towards the end of April 2016 and if approved, the amounts will be added to the capital programme for 2016-21.